Liudas97/Final-Project/README.md

 In conclusion, analysis of the Formula 1 Gran Prix over the past 20 years reveals some interesting patterns and trends in terms of winning drivers and cars.

-From analysis, we observe the top 5 cars that have dominated the sport during the analyzed period.
-In first place with 116 wins is Mercedes.
-Second is Ferrari with 83 wins.
-In third place with 48 wins is McLaren Mercedes car.
-Red Bull Racing Renault is in fourth place with 35 wins and in fifth place with 20 wins is Renault.
+Throughout the analyzed period, five particular cars stood out and dominated the sport of Formula 1: Mercedes, Ferrari, McLaren Mercedes, Red Bull Racing Renault, Renault.

-In Formula 1, the number of laps completed during a race can greatly impact a driver's performance and ultimately their chances of securing a victory.
-The second graph observes more specific results to understand how drivers fare based on the number of laps completed over 58 or under 59 laps.
-Fernando Alonso has better performance driving over 58 laps 17 > 15.
-Lewis Hamilton has better performance driving under 59 laps 46 < 57.
-Max Verstappen has better performance driving over 58 laps 19 > 16.
-Michael Schumacher has better performance driving over 58 laps 20 > 7.
-Sebastian Vettel has better performance driving under 59 laps 20 < 33.
+The analysis observed the Top 5 drivers' performances during over 58 or under 59 laps.
+Fernando Alonso, Max Verstappen, and Michael Schumacher have better performances driving over 58 laps.
+Lewis Hamilton and Sebastian Vettel have better performance driving under 59 laps.

 Chart of top 5 winners victories over the 20 years shows, that there was a dominant period for a number of different people when they are able to win 10 or more competitions in a single year.
 It is also appearent that these top 5 drivers are each others main competition, as usually two or three of the top 5 people have victories in the same year.